2095 views at 08/04/2016.

-My vector drawing using Inkscape (no auto trace or copy) of the Blackburn Monoplane type D 1912 on a digital painting using DAP of the skies above our house in Romania.
+My vector drawing using Inkscape (no auto trace) of the Blackburn Monoplane type D 1912 on a digital painting using DAP of the skies above our house in Romania.

 No image may be reproduced, copied, edited, published, or uploaded without my permission.